Driver, 9-year-old hospitalized after suspected DUI driver smashes into car during chase

 GSP said the driver of the Sonata lost control and drove into the east lane of Georgia 20, slamming into the Maxima.

-While headed to the scene, GSP learned the NCSO was searching for three men who ran away after the collision happened.
+While headed to the scene, GSP learned the RCSO was searching for three men who ran away after the collision happened.

 TRENDING STORIES: